 “The special thing about the MBO certificate is that only four months after someone joins us, he or she can become an aspiring maintenance engineer who independently maintains central heating equipment.
 GPAL has contributed in part to the speed of our training.”

-In cooperation with VTi, Wij techniek and the ROC of Amsterdam, Bonarius started the pilot for the MBO certificate last February.
-Within the project, newly hired lateral entrants participate in a 8-week long learning-working track.
-Half of the week they ride along with an experienced mechanic to gain work experience, while the other half of the week they learn the tricks of the trade at the Bonarius Academy.
-In this way, a lateral entrant can grow into a fully employable maintenance engineer after just four months of employment.
+Half of the week new engineers ride along with an experienced mechanic to gain work experience, while the other half of the week they learn the tricks of the trade at the Academy.

-In the meantime, a lot of instructional videos have been made and there is even a textbook in which all subjects are listed with accessible QR codes.
-As soon as a student scans the QR code with the GPAL app, the correct instructional video for that topic pops up.
+At the Academy, the learning process is supplemented with video.
+Students have access to the GPAL app and learning booklets, in which subjects are listed with accessible QR codes.
+Once a student scans the QR-code with the GPAL app, an instructional video belonging to that topic pops up.
 Although some videos still need to be made, the videos that are already placed in the app are actively watched.
 By watching the instructional videos, students are generally better prepared for class.

 Meanwhile, three groups of students have already received the MBO certificate with a success rate of no less than 100%.
 There are also many other positive results, such as the shortening of the programme, a changing role for trainers and even future plans for GPAL are already being made.